abronan/scaladock/README.md

 ####Using SBT

-You can import the project using SBT :
+You can import the project using SBT:

 	libraryDependencies += "com.scaladock" % "scaladock" % "0.2.3-SNAPSHOT"

 ####Using Maven

-You can also import the project using classical Maven definition in `pom.xml` :
+You can also import the project using classical Maven definition in `pom.xml`:

 	<dependency>
 		<groupId>com.scaladock</groupId>